 The vendor sends an invoice for $20,000 that is then recorded in accounts payable.
 The AP team reviews the invoice to verify that the information is accurate and that the company received the correct order.
 After the invoice is approved, the AP team will send payment in full, or in part, as per the agreement with the vendor.

 As business relationships grow over time, all terms and conditions must be clear.
 A reliable accounts payable workflow establishes brand trust and strengthens collaboration.

 The AP process involves invoice management in these steps:

 - Making payments

 - Updating records

 When a company purchases goods or services, the AP team receives an invoice.
 This helps them keep track of quantity, current pricing, dates, and other essential details of the transaction.

-When an AP team is run manually, the invoice data must be input into an accounting system.
-If you’re using AP automation software, the invoice is generally scanned with a process known as optical character recognition (OCR).
+When an accounts payable team lacks digital resources, the invoice data must be input into an accounting system.
+If you’re using AP automation software, the invoice is scanned with a process known as optical character recognition (OCR).

-It is important to ensure all invoice data is correct, so your company only pays legitimate bills.
+The validation of all invoice data is critical, so your company only pays legitimate bills.

-The AP department uses supporting documents like the purchase order, quote, and delivery receipts to verify that the invoice is accurate.
+The accounts payable department uses supporting documents like the purchase order, quote, and delivery receipts to verify that the invoice is accurate.
 Other important details include: